Andalusian cadence

-The Andalusian cadence (diatonic phrygian tetrachord) is a term adopted from flamenco music for a chord progression comprising four chords descending stepwise – a iv–III–II–I progression with respect to the Phrygian mode or i–VII–VI–V progression with respect to the Aeolian mode (minor).
+The Andalusian cadence (diatonic phrygian tetrachord) is a term adopted from flamenco music for a chord progression comprising four chords descending stepwise: iv–III–II–I progression with respect to the Phrygian mode or i–VII–VI–V progression with respect to the Aeolian mode (minor).
 It is otherwise known as the minor descending tetrachord.
 Traceable back to the Renaissance, its effective sonorities made it one of the most popular progressions in classical music.

 The Andalusian cadence can be regarded as a modulation between the Phrygian mode of a Major parent scale and the Phrygian Dominant mode of a Harmonic Minor scale, e.g. E, F, G (phrygian) or G ♯ (phrygian dominant), A, B, C, D.

 Despite the name it is not a true cadence (i.e., occurring only once, when ending a phrase, section, or piece of music); it is most often used as an ostinato (repeating over and over again).
 It is heard in rock songs such as "Runaway" by Del Shannon.

 Origins

 A popular melodic pattern of Ancient Greece offers a possible starting point for the Andalusian cadence.
 Called the Diatonic tetrachord, the sequence resembles the bass line of the chord progression developed centuries later.
 Some theorists consider that the same structure may have occurred earlier in Judah.
 A sequence more or less close to the Greek tetrachord structure might have been known to the Moors in Southern Spain and spread from there through Western Europe.
 The French troubadours were influenced by the Spanish music.

 The Andalusian cadence known today, using triads, may not have occurred earlier than the Renaissance, though the use of parallel thirds or sixths was evident as early as the 13th century.
 One of the earliest uses of this chord sequence is seen in Claudio Monteverdi's choral work, Lamento della Ninfa.
 The piece begins in A minor and clearly uses the cadence pattern as a basso ostinato, resulting in Amin – Emin – Fmaj – E7.
 This work was first published in the Eighth Book of Madrigals (1638).

 The progression resembles the first four measures of the 15th century Passamezzo antico; i – ♭VII – i – V. The use of the ♭VI chord may suggest a more recent origin than the Passamezzo antico since the cadences i – ♭VII and ♭VII – i were popular in the late Middle Ages and early Renaissance, (see also double tonic) while ♭VII – ♭VI arose as a result of advancement in music theory.
-However, the absence of the leading tone from the ♭VII chord suggests that the progression originated before the tonal system in the modal approach of the time of Palestrina, where the tonic must be approached from chord V whereas typical Baroque style would have avoided the flat VII and introduced dominant chords (♯VII or V chords, to form cadences resolving upon an "i" chord).
+However, the absence of the leading tone from the ♭VII chord suggests that the progression originated before the tonal system in the modal approach of the time of Palestrina, where the tonic must be approached from chord V whereas typical Baroque style would have avoided the flat VII and introduced dominant chords (♯VII or V chords, to form cadences resolving upon chord i).